sunfmin/redisgosearch/README.md

 redisgosearch implements fast full-text search with Golang and Redis, using Redis's rich support for sets.

-This is a fork of the original package by The Plant and sunfmin.
+This is a fork of the original package by @sunfmin.
 This fork has Chinese character support and cleaned-up interfaces with documentation.
 The tests also have no external dependencies other than a working Redis installation.

 The [original documentation](https://theplant.jp/en/blogs/13-techforce-making-a-simple-full-text-search-with-golang-and-redis) is clarified below.